 Individuals are often surprised how easy it is to be charged with child neglect in Wisconsin.
 Simply leaving your child (or a child you’re responsible for) in the car while you run into the store may be illegal depending on the circumstances.
 It’s not uncommon to think “my parents did this, I can do it.”
 Unfortunately that’s not the case, and when you least expect it you might need help from a criminal defense attorney.
-Criminal defense lawyers Matthew R. Meyer and Benjamin T. Van Severen provide child neglect defense.
+Our criminal defense lawyers provide child neglect defense.
+We’ve worked on dozens of high profile criminal cases.
+We’ve defended thousands of individuals facing aggravated criminal charges.
+Call us at (414) 270-0202 for us to start defending your criminal case.

 Section 948.21 of the Wisconsin Statutes defines child neglect.
 The State needs to show three things in order to prove the defendant committed child neglect: